The 9 Best Payroll Software in 2025

 What is payroll software?

-Payroll software is a comprehensive solution designed to streamline, automate, and manage payments due to a company's employees.
+Payroll software is a specialized solution designed to streamline, automate, and manage payments due to a company's employees.
 It facilitates the efficient recording, organization, and distribution of employee wages.

 Can my company do payroll without software?